 Description

-BOUNDARY WALLS: dwarf rubble walls with ashlar coping and cast-iron railings front blocks to road; linked by full height rubble walls with semi-circular coping.
+Boundary walls comprise dwarf rubble walls with ashlar coping and cast-iron railings that front the road, and are linked by full-height rubble walls with semi-circular coping.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.